PromptSail/prompt_sail/docs/_pages/home.md

 ### 🔌 Easy Integration
 Seamlessly integrate PromptSail into your existing workflow, language and libraries with just a simple modification to the ``base_url`` parameter when creating your provider API object.
 No hassle, no complications – just a smooth and effortless integration process.

-### 🔍 Optimization and Analysis 🔍
-PromptSail provides a concise and detailed view of all interactions, empowering developers to analyze and refine their prompts and choose the best LLM for the job.
-Gain valuable insights into your LLM usage and optimize your prompts for better performance and results.

 ### ☁️ Docker Cloud deployment and scalability ☁️
 PromptSail is  available as a Docker image, making it easy to deploy and scale.
 With Docker, you can run it on any platform, from your local machine to the cloud, and manage multiple instances with ease.